 The UFP flag fares pretty well according to the NAVA standards.
 The design is simple and clean.
-The colors, blue and white, are classic and attractive.
+The colors, blue and white are classic and attractive.
 The weakest element of the flag is the text.
 Like the conventional wisdom assumes, it’s difficult to read as the flag waves in the wind, especially as the text is backward on one side of the flag.
-It’s also an odd choice; at one point, the Federation contained over 150 member worlds each of which probability had its own language.
+It’s also an odd choice; the Federation contained over 150 member worlds at one point, each of which probability had its own language.
 I think it remains an odd choice even though English had evolved into “Federation Standard.”

 To think about the symbolism, it makes sense to look back to the obvious inspiration for the UFP flag, the Flag of the United Nations.
 The blue color was chosen in contrast to “red, the war color.”
 The world map represents all the people of the world.
 The map projection is surrounded by olive branches, a common metaphor for peace.